Everything you need to know about Crimson Desert’s crime system, including the advantages and disadvantages of stealing, and how to do it properly.

 - If you stole something, you get to keep it

-- You lose points with the region’s Contribution
+- If you get spotted, you lose points with the region’s Contribution and will have to pay a fine

 Crime Timer